Knowledge Graph-Based approach for Sustainable 6G End-to-End System Design

 A crucial aspect of this robotic ecosystem is mobility.
 Given that cooperating robots operate within dynamic environments, their sub-networks are often temporary and adaptive, allowing them to seamlessly form, dissolve, and migrate within a broader campus network.
 This nomadic behavior introduces challenges in maintaining seamless handovers, both within single industrial sites and across interconnected facilities.
 The ability to sustain low-latency, high-reliability communication during movement is key to ensuring uninterrupted robotic coordination and task execution.
 These have been captured as part of the 6G E2E latency, coverage, mobility support as well as message error rate KPIs listed in Table \ref{tab:Tab1}.

 Beyond connectivity, precise sensing and positioning capabilities are essential for navigation, task execution, and safety.
 Tasks such as environment mapping, robot localization, and inventory management require different levels of positioning accuracy, with fine precision being necessary for highly coordinated movements, while coarser localization may suffice for broader tracking applications.
 The integration of network-assisted sensing enhances perception, complementing onboard sensors with additional data from the 6G infrastructure.
 By fusing device-based sensor data with network-integrated sensing technologies, robots can achieve greater situational awareness, improving navigation and decision-making in dynamic environments.
 Specifically, in Table \ref{tab:Tab1} fine and coarse positioning accuracy requirements have been specified.
-Furthermore, the resolution accuracy of being able to detect humans has also been specified in Table \ref{tab:Tab1}.
+Furthermore, the resolution accuracy for detecting humans has also been specified in Table \ref{tab:Tab1}.

 Next, AI/ML-driven capabilities play a fundamental role in enhancing robotic intelligence and coordination.
 Machine learning algorithms enable real-time data processing, allowing robots to identify patterns, detect anomalies, and optimize task execution autonomously.
 These AI-driven processes can be executed locally on the robot or offloaded to edge computing nodes, depending on the computational complexity and latency constraints.
 Efficient transport and management of AI/ML traffic ensure that multiple robots can learn and adapt collaboratively, further optimizing performance in highly automated industrial settings.
 Hence, the convergence of localized network structures, ultra-reliable low-latency communications, precise positioning, and AI-enhanced sensing forms the backbone of next-generation industrial robotics, fostering a highly efficient, adaptable, and intelligent automation ecosystem.